 Evidence from Trumpington excavations incorporated in archaeology research project about Beaker People

 This wave of migration from northern Europe to Britain started around 2500 BC and largely supplanted the indigenous people (the builders of Stonehenge, etc.).
 The researchers have analysed 155 skeletons, including ‘an enigmatic double burial from Trumpington of a teenage boy and girl’ [The Guardian] and two burials from Clay Farm.
-The reference to the double burial is to bodies found when the Neolithic round barrow was excavated in 2010 in the area where Trumpington Meadows Primary School has been built (see the reports on our site visit in May 2011 and our meeting in April 2013).
+The reference to the double burial is to bodies found when the Neolithic round barrow was excavated in 2010 in the area where Trumpington Meadows Primary School has been built (see the reports on the Local History Group site visit in May 2011 and the meeting in April 2013).

-The University of Cambridge and Oxford Archaeology websites have notes about the local connection:
+The University of Cambridge and Oxford Archaeology websites had notes about the local connection.

 University Department of Archaeology.
 The text included: “Aside from contributing a number of later, Bronze Age-individual samples, seven of the Beaker burials analysed from Britain were provided by the Cambridge Archaeological Unit, University of Cambridge.
 The most immediate of these is from a double grave at Trumpington Meadows, near the riverside just south of the village.
 Laid head-to-toe, one individual was a 16–18 year-old female, with the other a 17–20 year-old male.
 The pair date between 2000 and 1950 BC and, characteristic of the period, each was accompanied by a fineware beaker.
 Although what caused the pair’s death is unknown, their genetic analysis shows – aside from their direct near-Continental links – that, sharing mitochondrial DNA, they were second or third degree relatives.